-Screenprinting: Contemporary Methods and Materials by Frances and Norman Lassiter Hunt Manufacturing Co., 1978
+Screenprinting: Contemporary Methods and Materials

+Hunt Manufacturing Co., 1978

-In 1998, after parting ways with parent company Hunt, Speedball republished the book, but didn't noticeably update it.
+In 1998, after parting ways with Hunt, Speedball republished the book, but didn't noticeably update it.
 The photo-stencil section talks about repro-graphic cameras and other tools of the 70s, with no mention of computers.
 And most of the inks used are oil-based, which Speedball hasn't sold for decades, far as I know.
 I've been nagging them for an update.

-Print Liberation: The Screen Printing Primer By Nick Paparone and Jamie Dillon, with Luren Jenison www.fwpublications.com, 2008
+Print Liberation: The Screen Printing Primer

+By Nick Paparone and Jamie Dillon, with Luren Jenison

+www.fwpublications.com, 2008